-The learning experiences we offer are the essence of our learning businesses, and to design, develop, and deliver meaningful, effective learning experiences, we need to understand andragogy.
+The learning experiences we offer are the essence of our learning businesses, and to design, develop, and deliver meaningful, effective learning experiences, we need to understand the adult learning principles embodied in andragogy.

 In this guide we’ll define what andragogy is, look at the six guiding principles of andragogy, and explore how learning businesses can apply those principles to the learning experiences they offer.

 Read on for what you need to know, or you can download a PDF of this guide by clicking the button below.